p3palazzo/comparative-histories/paper.md

-histories of architecture focused so much on visual articulation was not because their authors were oblivious to the social or material conditions of the production of architecture---they made explicit points about it, and it shows in the chapter structure of Banister Fletcher's book.
+histories of architecture focused so much on visual articulation was not because their authors were oblivious to the social or material conditions of the production of architecture---they made explicit points about it, and it shows in the chapter structure of Fletcher's book.
 Rather, it was because this kind of formal problem-solving translated best across time and space, through very different cultures and conditions, and therefore could be exemplary for the modern student